ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of showers and thunderstorms between 2pm and 3pm, then a chance of showers and thunderstorms between 3pm and
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms between 2pm and 3pm, then a chance of showers and thunderstorms between 3pm and
          4pm, then a chance of showers and thunderstorms.
 Partly sunny.
 High near 82, with temperatures falling to around 80 in the afternoon.
-Northwest wind around 6 mph.
+West northwest wind around 7 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 1am, then showers and thunderstorms likely.
 Mostly cloudy.
 Low around 62, with
          temperatures rising to around 64 overnight.
-South southeast wind 1 to 7 mph.
+North northeast wind 2 to 6 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>Showers and thunderstorms likely before 1pm, then a chance of showers and thunderstorms.
 Partly sunny, with a high near 79.
-         South southeast wind 3 to 7 mph.
+         South southeast wind 2 to 6 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">